cgavinh/CD_Project3/README.md

 ### Does the MPAA rating of a movie (G/PG/PG-13/R) affect how much revenue the movie generates?
 Because the P-value is less than 0.05 we reject the null hypothesis and accept that MPAA rating affects the revenue of the movie
 ### Do movies that are over 2.5 hours long earn more revenue than movies that are 1.5 hours long (or less)?
-Because the p-value is less than 0.05 we can reject the null hypothesis and accept that revenue is greater for movies longer than 150 minutes than for movies shorter than 90 minutes.
+Yes, because the p-value is less than 0.05 we can reject the null hypothesis and accept that revenue is greater for movies longer than 150 minutes than for movies shorter than 90 minutes.
 ### Do movies released in 2020 earn less revenue than movies released in 2018?
 Yes, the p-value is less than 0.05 so we can reject the null hypothesis and accept the alternative that movies in 2020 earned less in revenue than movies in 2018.